How To Grow Chilis – Plantui Smart Garden

 Normal chili plants grow dense and tall, so they become large plants.
 So I recommend you choose a chili variety that is compact enough in size to grow in your smart garden.
-Plantui offers the “Demon Red” chili (small and hot) and the “Bird’s Eye Baby” chili (larger).
+Plantui offers the “Medusa” chili (small and hot) and the “Bird’s Eye Baby” chili (larger).
 Through the experimental kit, you can also plant your own seeds.

 Providing sufficient light, right nutrients

 Chiles usually need a lot of space and light.
 For healthy plant growth, it is therefore essential that your smart garden offers sufficient light.
 In a Plantui Smart Garden, you can plant up to six chili plants in parallel.
 If you don’t use every planting space, cover the open spaces with a piece of cardboard, for example.
 This will prevent light from entering through the opening and algae from forming.

 With a light-height module you ensure that especially the lower and innermost parts of the plant do not suffer from a lack of light.
 In general, the best place for a Boosting Light Block is in the lowest part.
 This extra light is useful even if not all the slots are occupied.